giantswarm/docs/src/content/ui-api/web/organizations/basic-management/index.md

 All you have to do here is to enter the name of the new organization.
 There are a few requirements for the name:

-- Must be unique within the management cluster, of course.
+- Must be unique within the management cluster.
 - Must contain at most 59 characters.
 - Has to conform the DNS label names convention as [documented by Kubernetes](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) additionally, which means
     - contain only lowercase alphanumeric characters or '-'